ritiek/dotfiles/README.md

 # dotfiles

+**(README out of date currently)**

-Mah dotfiles, for NixOS, as well as for Debian/Arch based distros maintained using [chezmoi](https://www.chezmoi.io/).
+My dotfiles.
+For NixOS.
+As well as for Debian/Arch based distros maintained using [chezmoi](https://www.chezmoi.io/).

 I previously maintained these manually in the [legacy](https://github.com/ritiek/dotfiles/tree/legacy) branch.